HughFerg/pikapp-member-portal/README.md

-# nextjs-nodejs-example
+# pikapp member portal
-Example Project on how to develop and build NEXT.js with NodeJS Backend
+application for chapter members to view and search other member's info

+uses firebase for signin/auth and firestore(?) for public user data